What is Cognitive Sciences?

 How does the major work?

 There are three parts to the major: core classes, a concentration, and additional courses.
-Majors must take one course in each of 8 core areas (computing, advanced computing, linguistics, neuroscience, philosophy, psychology, advanced psychology, and statistics).
-Each major also selects one of four concentration areas (psychology, linguistics, neuroscience, or philosophy).
+Majors must take one course in each of 9 core areas (Computing, Advanced Computing, Linguistics, Neuroscience, Philosophy, Psychology, Advanced Psychology, and Statistics, and Methods of Cognitive Science).
+Each major also selects one of five concentration areas (computation, psychology, neuroscience, linguistics, or philosophy).
 Majors take 6 additional courses beyond the core, 3 or 4 of which are in their concentration area and the remainder which are not.
 Thus, the major requires 14 total courses.

 How is Cognitive Sciences different from Psychology?
 Linguistics?
 Neuroscience?
 Philosophy?

 Cognitive Sciences is an interdisciplinary major that combines methods from multiple disciplines.
-It overlaps with all of these areas, but combines them to provide a more varied perspective.
+It overlaps with all of these areas, but combines them to provide a multifaceted perspective on intelligent behavior and mental information processing.

 Can I be pre-med and major in Cognitive Sciences?